Is there a way to lessen the acidity of the tea before I put it in the garden, while retaining the nutrients?

-Firstly, make sure to dilute your bokashi tea by at least 1:100 (higher if you have difficulties with acidity).
+- Make sure to dilute your bokashi tea by at least 1:100 (higher if you have difficulties with acidity).

-Secondly, spread your bokashi tea application across your whole garden so that any increase in acidity is minimal.
+- Spread your bokashi tea application across your whole garden so that any increase in acidity is minimal.
 Remember, bokashi tea is great to be used on lawns, vegetable gardens and flower gardens.
 It even helps to give your compost pile a boost.

-Finally, you could try adding some lime after the application of the bokashi tea.
+- Try adding some lime after the application of the bokashi tea.
 The amount of lime needed will depend on the acidity of your soil and the tolerance of your plants.